 The Western Health Collective is a unique form of health clinic with a range of health businesses and practitioners under the one roof who have a specific view to helping those who suffer from chronic health conditions.
 The therapies and modalities inside the Collective are specifically chosen to help in all aspects of health - physically, mentally and emotionally, inside and out.

 We offer a one-stop shop for our clients who want a complete health plan.
 We are linked with local GPs, hospitals and midwives, as well as other clinics and local specialists.
-With a team that boasts naturopaths, myotherapy, remedial massage, psychology, speech pathology, reflexology, acupuncture & Traditional Chinese Medicine, osteopathy and case management, we are uniquely suited to help the whole family with all your health requirements.
+With a team that boasts naturopathy, myotherapy, osteopathy, remedial massage, psychology, speech pathology, acupuncture & Traditional Chinese Medicine, art therapy and case management, we are uniquely suited to help the whole family with all your health requirements.

 Working in a collaborative and engaged way with each other for the benefit of our clients, we refer complex cases to one another to help and support each other throughout our work practices to ensure the best client support is provided.